-Dakota Ray Andrews (Villager/Castle staff/Ensemble) is an Instrumental and Vocal Education major from Richland, Mississippi.
-Andrews’ studies voice with Dr. Merideth Johnson and Horn with Dr. Robert Detjen.
-Andrews’ professional music career encompasses both Instrumental and Vocal ensembles and performances.
-He performs with the Southern Chorale, Spirit of Southern, Symphonic Winds and the Pride of Mississippi.
-This is Andrews’ first musical and he is very excited for the opportunity given by the Hub City Players.
+Dakota Ray Andrews (Villager/Castle staff/Ensemble) is an Instrumental and Vocal Education major from Richland, Miss.
+He studies voice with Dr. Meredith Johnson and horn with Dr. Robert Detjen.
+Andrews’s professional music career encompasses both instrumental and vocal ensembles and performances.
+He performs with the Southern Chorale, Spirit of Southern, Symphonic Winds, and the Pride of Mississippi.
+This is his first musical and he is very excited for the opportunity given by the Hub City Players.

-Jacobi T. Daughrity (Villager/Castle staff/Ensemble) was born in Cleveland, MS. He has been singing all of his life, and has been playing piano since the age of 10.
-While in high school, Daughrity participated in a show choir called Grenada Visions.
-He has a bachelor's degree in instrumental music education from The University of Southern Mississippi.
-He is the minister of music at Truevine Baptist Church in Columbia, MS and at Zion Chapel AME Church in Hattiesburg, MS. Mr. Daughrity currently holds the position of Assistant Band Director at Hattiesburg High School and Head Band/Choral Director at N.R.
+Jacobi T. Daughrity (Villager/Castle staff/Ensemble) was born in Cleveland, Miss.
+He has been singing all of his life, and has been playing piano since the age of 10.
+While in high school, Daughrity participated in the Grenada Visions show choir.
+He has a Bachelor in Instrumental Music Education from The University of Southern Mississippi.
+He is the minister of music at Truevine Baptist Church in Columbia, Miss. and at Zion Chapel AME Church in Hattiesburg.
+Mr. Daughrity currently holds the position of Assistant Band Director at Hattiesburg High School and Head Band/Choral Director at N.R.
 Burger Middle School.

 Cymon Davis (Villager/Castle staff/Ensemble) is thrilled to be a part of her second FestivalSouth production!
 Previously, Cymon starred as Tina in FestivalSouth's production of Sister Act in 2019.
 Her additional performance credits include An Elvis Christmas with Opera Mississippi and the Natchez Festival of Music and performances as a member of the Southern Chorale and the Southern BelleTones.
 Cymon currently works as the Residence Life Coordinator for Sorority Housing at USM.

-Bowen Feng (Villager/Castle staff/Ensemble), originally from China, a baritone went to Northern State University, SD for two years with music scholarships from 2017-2019.
-And completed his Bachelor of Arts degree in classical vocal performance from Bridgewater State University, MA in 2021.
-He studied classical singing with professor Maryte Bizinkauskas who has graduated from Boston Conservatory of Music and Curtis Institute of Music.
-He has sung and performed Operas including Le nozze di Figaro by W. A. Mozart, La Traviata by Giuseppe Verdi, La Bohème by Giacomo Puccini, The Ballad of Baby Doe by Douglas Moore.
+Bowen Feng (Villager/Castle staff/Ensemble), a baritone originally from China, went to Northern State University, S.Dak., with music scholarships from 2017-2019.
+He completed his Bachelor of Arts in classical vocal performance from Bridgewater State University in Bridgewater, Mass., in 2021.
+He studied classical singing with professor Maryte Bizinkauskas, a graduate of Boston Conservatory of Music and Curtis Institute of Music.
+He has sung and performed Operas including Le Nozze di Figaro by W. A. Mozart, La Traviata by Giuseppe Verdi, La Bohème by Giacomo Puccini, and The Ballad of Baby Doe by Douglas Moore.
 Musicals including Les Miserables, Beauty and the Beast, The Sound of Music and most recently, Guys and Dolls at USM.
 He was also a member of choir/chorale at NSU and BSU.
-He used to work at provincial radio station as a full-time technician of transmitters, also a part-time personal trainer before his serious operatic vocal training in America.
-He is currently a Master of Music in vocal performance student at The University of Southern Mississippi, MS and studies with Dr. Kimberley Davis.
-Also, he is doing some church services in Hattiesburg area.
-Mr. Feng also maintains a small private voice studio.
+He worked at a provincial radio station as a full-time technician of transmitters, and as a part-time personal trainer before his serious operatic vocal training in America.
+He is currently a Master of Music in vocal performance student at The University of Southern Mississippi, and studies with Dr. Kimberly Davis.
+He performs at church services in the Hattiesburg area and maintains a small private voice studio.

-Born in Warner Robins, Georgia, tenor Kamron Glover (Villager/Castle staff/Ensemble) has performed various operatic roles such as Gherardo in Gianni Schicchi, Ruggero in La Rondine, Sam Kaplan in Street Scene, Willie Stroker in the US premier of Choir Practice by Stephen Chatman, and Don Ottavio in Don Giovanni.
-Mr. Glover earned his Bachelor of Arts in Music from Valdosta State University and his Masters degree in Vocal Performance from Georgia Southern University, where he was recognized as the Outstanding Collaborator of 2020.
+Born in Warner Robins, Ga., tenor Kamron Glover (Villager/Castle staff/Ensemble) has performed various operatic roles such as Gherardo in Gianni Schicchi, Ruggero in La Rondine, Sam Kaplan in Street Scene, Willie Stroker in the U.S. premier of Choir Practice by Stephen Chatman, and Don Ottavio in Don Giovanni.
+Mr. Glover earned his Bachelor of Arts in Music from Valdosta State University and his Master in Vocal Performance from Georgia Southern University, where he was recognized as the Outstanding Collaborator of 2020.
 In the summer of 2022, Kamron was selected as a Young Artist with the International Performing Arts Institute and has worked in outreach for Opera Mississippi.
-Currently in the first year at the University of Southern Mississippi, Kamron is a Doctoral Candidate studying under Dr. Jonathan Yarrington, Graduate Teaching Assistant for the voice area, and assistant stage manager for productions.
+Currently in the first year at the University of Southern Mississippi, Kamron is a doctoral candidate studying under Dr. Jonathan Yarrington, Graduate Teaching Assistant for the voice area, and assistant stage manager for productions.

 Erin Granberry (Beggar Woman, Villager/Castle staff/Ensemble) had the marvelous experience of appearing in 2019’s Sister Act for the Hub City Players and is delighted to be working with them again in this year’s Beauty and the Beast.
 Granberry has appeared in numerous theater productions through the years, including Hattiesburg Civic Light Opera’s Cats, George M.!, The Best Little Whorehouse in Texas and Legally Blonde; Just Over the Rainbow’s A Bad Year for Tomatoes, Steel Magnolias, Crimes of the Heart and Rumors; and Laurel Little Theater’s Chicago, A Chorus Line, and The Best Little Whorehouse in Texas.
 She has also been named to the All-Star Cast by the Mississippi Theater Association.
 Granberry holds master’s degrees in business and English from The University of Southern Mississippi.
 She is a retired health care consultant, a 30-year member of the Rotary Club of Hattiesburg, an active member of Main Street United Methodist Church, and a long-time advisor for Chi Omega Fraternity at Southern Miss.

-Timeiya Harris (Villager/Castle staff/Ensemble) was born in Spring Valley, New York but grew up in Meridian, Miss.
-She got her start doing live theatre at Meridian Community College and Meridian Little theatre starring in shows such as Tarzan, My Son Pinocchio, A Time To Kill,, Dreamgirls, White Christmas, Anything Goes, and Disco Inferno.
-After MCC, she attended The University of Southern Mississippi where she studied dance and theatre as well.
-Favorite peformances include Blues for an Alabama Sky, Guys and Dolls, Peter and the Starcatcher, and many more.
-She made her Hub City Players debut last summer’s The Play That Goes Wrong.
+Timeiya Harris (Villager/Castle staff/Ensemble) was born in Spring Valley, New York, but grew up in Meridian, Miss.
+She got her start doing live theatre at Meridian Community College and Meridian Little Theatre starring in shows such as Tarzan, My Son Pinocchio, A Time To Kill, Dreamgirls, White Christmas, Anything Goes, and Disco Inferno.
+After MCC, she attended The University of Southern Mississippi where she studied dance and theatre.
+Favorite performances include Blues for an Alabama Sky, Guys and Dolls, Peter and the Starcatcher, and many more.
+She made her Hub City Players debut in last summer’s The Play That Goes Wrong.
 She enjoys dancing, singing, modeling, and also just performing with friends.
-She hopes to make it back to New York one day to be on Broadway and further her career in musical theatre
+She hopes to make it back to New York one day to be on Broadway and further her career in musical theatre.

-An alumni of Southern Miss dance, local performer, Delovitt Rogers (Villager/Castle staff/Ensemble) spends his mornings serving great food and drinks at chesterfield and nights teaching the young ones at On Your Toes dance studio.
+An alumni of the Southern Miss School of Dance, local performer, Delovitt Rogers (Villager/Castle staff/Ensemble) spends his mornings serving great food and drinks at Chesterfield’s and nights teaching the young ones at On Your Toes dance studio.
 He has danced in numerous productions, including the Southern Opera and Musical Theatre Company’s Phantom of the Opera, and is excited to make his debut with the Hub City Players.

-Hutson Rollins (Prince, Villager/Castle staff/Ensemble) is a performer from Gulfport, Mississippi and is currently working on his bachelor of arts in music at The University of Southern Music Mississippi.
+Hutson Rollins (Prince, Villager/Castle staff/Ensemble) is a performer from Gulfport, Miss., and is currently working on his Bachelor of Arts in music at The University of Southern Mississippi.
 He has been in many shows such as Hairspray (Link Larkin), War of the Worlds (Stranger), A Midsummer Night’s Dream (Lysander), Peter and the Starcatcher (Peter), and Rent (Roger).
-Rollins is working on his bachelor of arts in music at The University of Southern Mississippi in Hattiesburg.
 From Gulfport, Miss., Rollins previously sang with the Gulfport High School Choir and Madrigal group.
 He is a composer who writes for choir, piano, and string chamber groups.
 He sings with the Southern Chorale under the direction of Dr. Gregory Fuller and studies voice with Dr. Meredith Johnson.
 Rollins has taught and conducted two of his many pieces, performed by the Gulfport High School Choir.
 He hopes to one day teach music theory and/or choir groups at a collegiate level and continue to compose.